DianNainggolan/DianMargarethaNainggolan_Capstone_3/README.md

 ---

-## 🧠 Why This Matters for Telkom
+## 🧠 Why This Matters for telecommunication company

-By combining predictive analytics with business strategy, Telkom Indonesia can:
+By combining predictive analytics with business strategy, telecommunication company can:

 * Lower churn rate significantly.
 * Reduce unnecessary marketing spend.
 * Personalize retention programs for maximum impact.
-* Strengthen long-term customer loyalty in a competitive telco market.
+* Strengthen long-term customer loyalty in a competitive market.